Tfernando23/ML-INTERNSHIP-TASKS/Task-2-Sentiment-Analysis/README.md

-TASK 2: Sentiment Analysis
+**TASK 2: Sentiment Analysis Using TF-IDF and Logistic Regression**

+**Introduction**
-The goal of this task is to perform sentiment analysis on a dataset of customer reviews using Natural Language Processing (NLP) techniques.
-Sentiment analysis is the process of determining whether a piece of text expresses a positive, negative, or neutral sentiment.
-It is widely used in applications such as product reviews, social media monitoring, and customer feedback analysis.
+This task focuses on performing sentiment analysis on a dataset of customer reviews using natural language processing (NLP) techniques.
+Sentiment analysis is a method used to determine whether a piece of text expresses a positive or negative opinion.
+It is widely used in real-world applications such as product reviews, social media analysis, and customer feedback systems.
+In this task, a dataset of sample reviews is analyzed to classify sentiments into positive and negative categories.
+The implementation combines text preprocessing, feature extraction, and machine learning to build an effective sentiment classification model.
+This task helps in understanding how textual data can be transformed into meaningful numerical representations and used for predictive analysis.

-The first step in this task involves collecting or creating a dataset of textual data, typically consisting of customer reviews and corresponding sentiment labels (positive or negative).
-Since machine learning models cannot directly process text, preprocessing is required to clean and transform the text into a usable format.

-Text preprocessing includes steps such as converting text to lowercase, removing punctuation, eliminating stopwords (common words like “and”, “the”), and tokenization (splitting text into words).
-These steps help reduce noise and improve the quality of the data.

-The next step is feature extraction using TF-IDF (Term Frequency-Inverse Document Frequency).
-TF-IDF converts textual data into numerical vectors by measuring how important a word is in a document relative to the entire dataset.
-Words that appear frequently in a specific document but not across all documents receive higher importance.

-Once the text is transformed into numerical form, a Logistic Regression model is used for classification.
-Logistic Regression is a supervised learning algorithm commonly used for binary classification problems.
-It predicts the probability of a text belonging to a particular class (positive or negative sentiment).

-The dataset is split into training and testing sets.
-The model is trained on the training data and evaluated on the test data.
-Performance metrics such as accuracy, precision, recall, and F1-score are used to assess the model’s effectiveness.

-The results of the model provide insights into how well it can classify sentiments.
-For example, a high accuracy indicates that the model correctly predicts most sentiments.
-However, additional metrics like precision and recall are important when dealing with imbalanced datasets.

-This task highlights the importance of text preprocessing and feature engineering in NLP.
-It also demonstrates how machine learning can be applied to real-world problems involving unstructured data.
-Sentiment analysis plays a crucial role in businesses by helping them understand customer opinions and improve their products and services.

-OUTPUT:
+**Objective**
+The main objective of this task is to build a sentiment analysis model that can accurately classify customer reviews as either positive or negative.
+It aims to demonstrate how text data can be processed using TF-IDF vectorization and how a machine learning algorithm like Logistic Regression can be applied for classification.
+Another important objective is to evaluate the model’s performance using appropriate metrics and understand its effectiveness in predicting sentiments.

+**Tools and Technologies Used**
+This task is implemented using Python due to its strong support for data analysis and machine learning.
+Pandas is used to create and manage the dataset efficiently.
+Scikit-learn provides tools for splitting the data, transforming text using TF-IDF vectorization, building the Logistic Regression model, and evaluating performance.
+The TF-IDF Vectorizer converts text data into numerical form by assigning importance to words based on their frequency.
+Logistic Regression is used as the classification algorithm because it is simple, efficient, and suitable for binary classification problems.
+The development environment can be Jupyter Notebook or Visual Studio Code.

+**Methodology / Approach**
+The task begins with creating a dataset of customer reviews along with their corresponding sentiment labels.
+The data is then split into training and testing sets using stratified sampling to maintain class balance.
+Next, TF-IDF vectorization is applied to convert the textual reviews into numerical feature vectors that can be used by the machine learning model.
+The Logistic Regression model is then initialized and trained using the transformed training data.
+After training, the model is used to predict sentiments for the test data.
+The performance of the model is evaluated using accuracy score and classification report, which provide detailed insights into precision, recall, and overall effectiveness of the model.

+**Result / Outcome**
+The outcome of this task is a trained sentiment analysis model capable of classifying customer reviews with good accuracy.
+The evaluation metrics demonstrate the model’s ability to correctly identify positive and negative sentiments.
+This shows how text data can be effectively analyzed using machine learning techniques.

+**Conclusion**
+In conclusion, this task demonstrates how sentiment analysis can be performed using NLP techniques and machine learning algorithms.
+It highlights the importance of text preprocessing, feature extraction, and model evaluation.
+The task provides practical experience in working with textual data and builds a strong foundation for more advanced NLP applications such as chatbots, recommendation systems, and opinion mining.

+**OUTPUT:**

 Accuracy: 0.3333333333333333